momalab/msf-thermal-desalination-plant/README.md

 ## Overview

 Desalination is the process of converting high salinity sea water into potable water.
-This full-order model has been tested and validated against real plant data obtained from the Khubar II MSF plant in Saudi Arabia \[1\].
-The model is a 22 stage MSF desalination plant, which consists of 3 Heat Rejection Sections and 19 Heat Recovery Sections ported from \[2\] \[3\].
-It also consists of 4 flow rate, 3 level, 3 temperature, 1 pressure sensors, 2 gas valves, 9 liquid valves, and 3 PI controllers.
+This full-order model has been developed, tested, and validated against real plant data obtained from the Khubar II MSF plant in Saudi Arabia, as presented in the corresponding publications \[1\] \[2\] \[3\].
+The model is a 22 stage MSF desalination plant, which consists of 3 Heat Rejection Sections and 19 Heat Recovery Sections.
+It also consists of 4 flow rate, 3 level, 3 temperature, 1 pressure sensor, 2 gas valves, 9 liquid valves, and 3 PI controllers.
 The base simulation is modified to include support for Hardware-in-the-loop (HIL).

 ## Requirements